wking/swc-boot-camps/ScientificPython.md

     print np.ones((5, 3))
     print np.identity(5)

-In NumPy array dimensions are expressed as a Python *tuple* - unlike in a list, or array, a tuple's items cannot be re-assigned.
+In NumPy, array dimensions are expressed as a Python *tuple* - unlike in a list, or array, a tuple's items cannot be re-assigned.
 Here we are giving `zeros` and `ones` exactly 1 argument, a tuple.

 Note that the shape (5,3) does not mean "5 elements along the X axis, and 3 along the Y".
 Instead, it means "5 along the first axis, and 3 along the second".
 This is called row-major order, and when we print the array, NumPy shows us 5 sub-arrays, each containing 3 elements.